contao/docs/docs/manual/guides/svg.en.md

 }
 ```

-The keyword [currentColor follows](https://developer.mozilla.org/de/docs/Web/CSS/Farben#currentColor_Schl%C3%BCsselwort) the CSS cascade.
-Therefore our SVG symbol takes the color value of the parent "div" block with theCSS-Class "ce\_text".
+The keyword `currentColor` follows the CSS cascade.
+Therefore our SVG symbol takes the color value of the parent "div"
+block with the CSS-Class "ce_text".
 If you specifically want to change the SVG symbol

 ```css
 .ce_text {